Skip to main content

 Participants will also build their ensemble skills, working with fellow students to rehearse and perform music.
 Upon completion of this qualification, students will have a good understanding of the music industry and best practices.

-• You have some basic experience and want to develop skills to move towards starting a career in the music industry
+• You have some basic experience and want to develop further skills in the music industry.

 Important information